 Is this a new show on TV?
-No, it is not.
+Not exactly.
 When I was a year old my mom heard a knock at the door and decided to go see who it was.
 It turned out it was a representative of a cable company asking everyone to sign a petition requesting that our isolated part of the mountain now be serviced with cable.
 Today it may seem odd to contemplate there was a time when cable did not exist everywhere, but back in 1979 many isolated placed did not have cable, and only a few people had satellite dishes.
-Most of us made due with an TV antennas that allowed us to get two or three stations out of Bakersfield, which was much farther way than the closer major networks that broadcast out of Los Angeles.
-With the transition to from analog to all digital broadcasts it is phenomenal to realize that a short while back cable was a novelty.
+Most of us made due a TV antenna that allowed us to get two or three stations out of Bakersfield, which was much farther away than the closest major networks that broadcast out of Los Angeles.
+With the transition to from analog to all-digital broadcasts, it is phenomenal to realize that a short while back cable was a novelty.

 What Is It Like To Eat Cat Food?

 I will admit this was not the last time I ever tried this "delicacy", but at the time my mom was disgusted because we were vegans and did not even use eggs in the house.
 So as you can imagine your child eating cat food would be quite a shock.
 On top of that my mom was afraid that cat food might do permanent damage to a child, so she called my pediatrician just to make sure I would be okay.
 She laughs years later to think how she overreacted at the time, but when you are a new parent you have to learn these things.